wkeeling/selenium-wire/README.rst

 WebSocketMessage Objects
 ------------------------

-Represent websocket messages sent between the browser and server and vice versa.
+These objects represent websocket messages sent between the browser and server and vice versa.
 They are held in a list by ``request.ws_messages`` on websocket handshake requests.
 They have the following attributes.

 ``content``
     The message content which may be either ``str`` or ``bytes``.